cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.1.3v0.1
 Warnings SHALL be enabled when a user is attempting to share something outside the domain.

-- _Rationale:_ In the case that a user is going to share something outside the domain, a warning should be given.
-The warning ensures that the user is aware that they are sharing something externally, and doing so purposefully.
+- _Rationale:_ Users may not always be aware that a given user is external to their organization.
+Warning them before sharing increases user awareness and accountability.
 - _Last Modified:_ February 8, 2024
 - _Note:_ This policy only applies if external sharing was allowed in Policy 1.1